This article was last updated on May 20, 2020.

-When a cough drags on for weeks, it is more than a minor annoyance.
+When someone experiences a persistent cough, it is more than a minor annoyance.
 In fact, it can leave you exhausted.
-It may keep your from sleeping, cause headaches, or in some cases, make you vomit or cause rib fractures.
+It may keep you from sleeping, cause headaches, or in some cases, make you vomit or cause rib fractures.

 Coughing is seen in many medical conditions, so it can be difficult to pinpoint the trigger.
-The most common causes of cough for nonsmokers are postnasal drip, asthma and acid reflux.
+The most common causes of cough for nonsmokers are postnasal drip, asthma and gastroesophageal reflex disease (GERD), also known as acid reflux.

 “Chronic cough is typically not serious,” says Dr. Barb Muller, allergist-immunologist, and medical director at Wellmark Blue Cross and Blue Shield.
 “Fortunately, chronic cough typically disappears once the underlying problem is treated.”